Graduate Programs Admission

 - If your native language is not English, you must submit verification that you have achieved the minimum test score on an approved test for English proficiency, listed below.
 We will consider waiving the English testing requirement for students who recieved their Bachelor’s Degree from an undergraduate insitution school where the language of instruction was English.
 Please be in touch if you have questions about your specific situation.

 Required Test Scores

 - TOEFL (Test of English as a Foreign Language): 550 pbTOEFL/ 79 ibTOEFL

 - IELTS (International English Language Testing System): 6.5

 Saint Michael’s TOEFL code: 3757

-International graduate students are required to make a $500 deposit to confirm their enrollment in the program.
+International graduate students are required to make a $500 deposit to confirm their enrollment in many Saint Michael’s College graduate programs.
 This deposit is refundable (minus a $100 processing fee) in the event that a visa is not received.
 The deposit amount will be applied to the student’s tuition.